wntrlol/pstream-desktop-legacy/README.md

 2. Extract the folder
 3. Run `P-Stream.exe`
 4. On first launch, it will ask for **P-Stream Setup**
-5. Enter the latest PStream domain or IP address  (example: `pstream.net`)
+5. Enter the any P-Stream domain or IP address  (example: `pstream.net`)

 ---